NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Meal Arrangements:
 ------------------

-Non-Duke University Employees – Per Diem:
+***If* NESCent is paying your meal costs and you aren't with Duke:**

-1. NESCent is limited by the US Government’s meal per diem rates.
+1. NESCent is limited by the US Government’s meal *per diem* rates.
     NESCent may modify these rates.
 2. Due to Duke University policies, it is not possible to offer attendees a meal program of NESCent-paid meals and partial